rishavanand/github-profilinator/README.md

 ---

-This projects is aimed to simply your GitHub profile generation process by providing creative components from all over the web which can be added in a few click.
-In the end, with the click of a button, markdown is auto generated which you can directly added to your readmes.
+This projects is aimed to simplify your GitHub profile generation process by providing creative components from all over the web which can be added in a few click.
+In the end, with the click of a button, markdown is auto generated which you can directly add to your readmes.

 ---